-How To Marinate Steaks With Worcestershire Sauce
+How To Make Steaks With Worcestershire Sauce Marinade

 - 1/2-1 cup Worcestershire sauce

-Let the steaks marinate for about 2 hours, or at least 30 minutes, turning the steaks occasionally for even saturation.
 After marinating, remove the steaks and pat them dry on both sides with a paper towel.

-What Kind Of Steak Should I Use?
+What Kind Of Steak Should I Choose?

 - Tenderloin/Filet Mignon – This pricey cut is melt-in-your-mouth tender, so it’s great for special occasions.
-Sear it off in a hot pan and finish it off in the oven to medium-rare perfection.
+Sear it in a hot pan and finish it off in the oven to medium-rare perfection.